 Visa and MasterCard require that a website contains the following information:

 - A complete description of the goods and services offered

 - A return/refund policy

-- Customer service contact details, including a physical address, electronic mail address, as well as telephone and/or fax numbers
+- Customer Service contact details, including a physical address, e-mail address, as well as telephone and/or fax numbers

 - Transaction currency – e.g. South African Rand (this is limited to one currency per website)

 - Delivery policy